-When Italians elect a new parliament later this month, a German-speaking minority in the far north of the country will be contemplating secession.
-As in other wealthy regions in Europe, inhabitants of South Tyrol feel that they’re unfairly paying for the revitalization of the rest of the nation’s economy.
+When Italians elect a new parliament later this month, the German-speaking minority in the far north of the country will be doing so with independence on their minds.

 As in other rich parts of Europe, the inhabitants of South Tyrol feel they are being asked to contribute more than their fair share to the country’s recovery.

 Separatism in South Tyrol, which was annexed by Italy from Austria in 1919, is hardly new.

 The autonomist People’s Party has long dominated regional politics.
 It controls three out of five municipalities as well as the regional legislature.

 But its willingness to do deals with the center-left nationally threatens to erode its support in favor of fringe parties on the right.